Palazzo della Ragione, Padua: Description

 The building, with its great hall on the upper floor is believed to be one of the largest medieval halls still extant.
-The hall is nearly rectangular, its length 81.5m, its breadth 27m, and its height 24 m; the walls are covered with allegorical frescoes.
+The ground plan of the hall is not rectangular, but a parallelogram with a length of 81.5 m by 27 m, with a height 24 m.
 The building stands on arches, and the upper storey is flanked by an open loggia, not unlike that which surrounds the Basilica Palladiana in Vicenza, that was indeed inspired by Padua's Palazzo della Ragione.

+The walls are entirely covered with allegorical frescoes.
 The gigantic wooden horse on the western side of the hall was built in 1466 and is modelled on Donatello's Equestrian statue of Gattamelata which is placed in front of the Saint Antony Basilica.